JakeSteam/blog-programming/_posts/2022-12-31-using-slack-workflows-for-better-jira-bug-triaging.md

 Like many engineering teams, the Photobox app team lets colleagues from other departments report bugs internally via Slack.
 To ensure sufficient detail, we use a Slack workflow to standardise bug reporting and simplify Jira ticket raising.
 Here's how to implement something similar.

-Here's what we're working towards:

 ## End result

 ### Submitter's perspective

 The workflow aims to reduce the friction colleagues may face when raising bugs.
 As all the actions are public, the submitter can easily keep track of any bugs they want to follow the progress of, whilst also being confident that their report has been acted on.

+Just as importantly, they can also add any relevant photos / videos / files, and answer any questions the triaging engineer might have whilst trying to reproduce the issue.

 | Creating | Submitting | Confirmation |
 | --- | --- | --- |